ahmadkbutt/web-automation/README.md

 * In a separate command line window, run `webdriver-manager start` and keep it running.
 * Install Typescript and Protractor as global dependencies
 ## Run tests:
-* 'npm run start:webdriver' Run webdriver as administrator
+* `npm run start:webdriver` Run webdriver as administrator
-* 'npm run update:webdriver' Update webdriver
+* `npm run update:webdriver` to update Webdriver
 * `npm run test` Run tests using Chrome browser.